Your home is a dangerous place.

 They are curious rodents and do not recognize what is going to cause them harm.

-Hence, the need to chinchilla proof a room where your chinchilla interacts and understand how to chinchilla a proof room correctly.
+Hence, the need to chinchilla proof a room where your chinchilla interacts, and to understand how to chinchilla a proof room correctly.

-This is ultimately going to allow you to provide the best care for your chinchilla and keep them safe.
+This is ultimately going to allow you to provide the best care for your chinchilla and keep it safe.